 Get Familiar with iOS 10.1.1 (and iOS 10.1 If Needed)

-One of the first things you'll want to do is get familiar with the iOS 10.1 update and its many changes.
-This isn't a standard bug fixer.
+One of the first things you'll want to do is get familiar with the iOS 10.1.1 update and its changes.
+This is particularly important if you failed to upgrade to iOS 10.1 before Apple released iOS 10.1.1.

-iOS 10.1 is the biggest update to iOS since the release of iOS 10 back in September.
-It comes with a ton of changes, big and small, and you'll want to be aware of them before you replace your version of iOS with the new operating system.
-This way, you won't be caught off guard.
+iOS 10.1 arrived with a ton of changes, big and small, and you'll want to be aware of them before you replace your old version of iOS with iOS 10.1.1.
+This way, you won't be caught off guard by the changes.

 There are a few ways to get this done.
-The first step is to take a look at our walkthrough that goes over the key differences between iOS 10.1 vs. iOS 9 and iOS 10.
+You can take a look at our walkthrough.
+It'll go over the key differences between iOS 10.1 versus the previous versions of iOS.
 It's a great place to start, especially if you're coming from iOS 9 or below.

 We've also put together some more in depth iOS 10 tutorials that will take you through iOS 10's features in a little more detail.